lowcomote/jsonschemadsl.parent/README.md

 ## Tool support : DSL editor generation.

-Once completed steps 1-10, the EMF/Xtext-based editor for the DSL defined by the .jschema artifact can be generated.
+TODO: Once completed steps 1-10, the EMF/Xtext-based editor for the DSL defined by the .jschema artifact can be generated.

 #### Steps 11-TODO
 Split the following text in steps as did for steps 1-10